Strategies for Living Affordably

-Living on a budget doesn’t mean you have to give up things you enjoy.
+Living on a budget doesn't mean you have to give up the things you enjoy!
 Here are a few tips for affordable, yet comfortable living:

 Developing an interest in food and cooking can actually keep your grocery budget down and greatly improve the quality of what you eat.
 Preparing food from scratch is much cheaper than buying processed foods from the frozen section or in boxes.